Mental Health Facilities Duluth, MN

 Human Development Center

 Human Development Center is a mental health treatment center in Duluth, Minnesota, located at 1412 East 2nd Street, part of the 55805 zip code.
 Human Development Center provides outpatient treatment and partial hospitalization/day treatment.
-Human Development Center also offers individual psychotherapy, trauma therapy and group therapy to children / adolescents.
+Human Development Center also offers behavior modification, couples/family therapy and individual psychotherapy to children / adolescents.
 Human Development Center supports children/adolescents with serious emotional disturbance.
-Human Development Center also provides court-ordered outpatient treatment, case management and family psychoeducation.
+Human Development Center also provides intensive case management, family psychoeducation and court-ordered outpatient treatment.

 Learn More